thi-ng/umbrella/packages/imago/README.md

 Transformation trees/pipelines are simple JSON objects (but can be programmatically created):

-The following pipeline performs the following steps:
+The following pipeline performs these steps (in sequence):

-- auto-rotate image (using EXIF orientation info)
+- auto-rotate image (using EXIF orientation info, if available)
 - add 5% white border (size relative to shortest side)
-- proportionally resize to 1920px (by default longest side)
+- proportionally resize image to 1920px (longest side by default)
 - overlay bitmap logo layer, positioned at 45% left / 5% bottom
 - add custom EXIF metadata
 - output this current stage as high quality AVIF (using templated output path)